 This seminar is about “looking” and “seeing” and about the power of visual representations.
 The course examines the use of the visual and visual representations to reveal aspects of society operating on both the macro and micro levels.
 Substantive questions are explored through individual and group projects.
 This course fulfills the Capstone requirement for majors.
-Prerequisites: 1 Sociology course at the 100-level, one Sociology course at the 200-level, and SOC 203 Foundations of Social Theory.
+Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
 SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
+Majors Only.

 308. Capstone Seminar: Death and Dying.

-This course will explore social, historical, ethical, and cultural aspects of death and dying.
+This course explores social, historical, ethical and cultural aspects of death and dying.
 We will analyze the social meaning of death from a historical and cross-cultural perspective.
-Additional topics include: the historical evaluation of images and attitudes toward death, ways of dying, the medicalization and consequences of high-tech dying, life extension, the role of palliative care and hospice, euthanasia, body disposal and abuse, and the death industry.
-The course will offer an opportunity to formulate, analyze, and deepen your own views on a number of issues related to death and dying.
+Additional topics include the historical evaluation of images and attitudes toward death, ways of dying, the medicalization and consequences of high-tech dying, life extension, the role of palliative care and hospice, euthanasia, body disposal and abuse, and the death industry.
+The course will offer an opportunity to formulate, analyze and deepen our views on a number of issues related to death and dying.
 This course fulfills the Capstone requirement for majors.
-Prerequisites: 1 Sociology course at the 100-level, one Sociology course at the 200-level, and SOC 203 Foundations of Social Theory.
+Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
 SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
+Majors Only.

 Internship opportunities exist in social welfare, gerontology, health care, social policy, law, criminal justice, the media and college administration.
 The department also encourages students to be imaginative and innovative in developing internships to meet their own interests.
 Internships require a commitment of eight hours a week.
 Students may not enroll in more than one semester of internship credit without petitioning the sociology department for approval.
-Permission of instructor is required.
 Students interested in exploring internship opportunities must contact the instructor prior to course registration during the preceding semester.
 Not open to first-year students.
-Prerequisite: at least 2 Sociology courses.
+Prerequisite: at least two Sociology courses.
 This course fulfills the Experiential Component requirement for majors.
 Permission of instructor required.

 310. Capstone Seminar: Slavery, Race and Culture.

 The purpose of this seminar is to familiarize students with the world of slavery and its relation to the wider world of capitalism.
 Long a part of the global capitalist economy, slaves and slavery have been critical historical agents in shaping various aspects of social relations.
 The history of slavery has laid the foundation for race formations.
 Far from being a peculiar institution, slavery is indeed central to the making of the modern age.
-Also offered as AFS 310..
+Also offered as AFS 310.
 This course fulfills the Capstone requirement for majors.
-Prerequisites: 1 Sociology course at the 100-level, one Sociology course at the 200-level, and SOC 203 Foundations of Social Theory.
+Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
 SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
+Majors Only.

 314. Capstone Seminar: Nomads in World History.

-Throughout history, the terms nomad and barbarian have been used interchangeably, and with negative connotations.
+Throughout history, the terms nomad and barbarian have been used interchange- ably, and with negative connotations.
 Similarly, the terms settled and civilized have been synonymous, with positive associations.
 This dichotomy arises out of particular class and power interests and has had, as a consequence, an impact on our understanding of world history and the place of nomads in it.
 It has resulted in the stigmatization of nomads.
 In this course, we bring the nomadic factor back to focus and establish a more comprehensive picture and interpretation of world history.
 This course fulfills the Capstone requirement for majors.
 Also offered as ENVS 314.
-Prerequisites: 1 Sociology course at the 100-level, one Sociology course at the 200-level, and SOC 203 Foundations of Social Theory.
+Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
 SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
+Majors Only.

-In this seminar we examine the culturally relative and historically changing definitions of family violence, human rights, specific manifestations of family/relationship violence and its relationship to larger societal power arrangements, consequences of violence within the family for both individuals and larger society, and our normative, legal and policy responses to family violence.
-Integral to this seminar is four hours per week with a local agency that deals with family/relationship violence.
+In this seminar we examine the culturally relative and historically changing definitions of family violence, human rights, specific manifestations of family/ relationship violence and its relationship to larger societal power arrangements, consequences of violence within the family for both individuals and larger society, and our normative, legal and policy responses to family violence.
+Integral to this seminar is four hours per week with a local agency that deals with family/ relationship violence.
 Possible placements: the Department of Social Services, Citizens Against Violent Acts, Renewal House, Reachout, police agencies and courts.
 Placements are made in collaboration with Community-Based Learning.
 This course fulfills the Experiential Component and Capstone requirement for majors.
-Prerequisites: 1 Sociology course at the 100-level, one Sociology course at the 200-level, and SOC 203 Foundations of Social Theory.
+Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
 SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
+Majors Only.

 337. Capstone Seminar: Economy and Society.

-Early sociologists, like Karl Marx, Emile Durkheim, and Max Weber, were interested in the causes and consequences of the rise of capitalism, and the analyses of changes in economic behavior patterns were important pieces in their works.
+Early sociologists, like Karl Marx, Emile Durkheim and Max Weber, were interested in the causes and consequences of the rise of capitalism, and the analyses of changes in economic behavior patterns were important pieces in their works.
 Then for most of the 20th century, sociologists turned away from the study of economic activities.
 Under the division of labor, the study of economic behavior was considered to be the turf of economists.
 That changed in early 1980s when sociologists started to reclaim the lost land and bring a sociological lens to the study of economic activities that emphasizes the importance of social structures, relationships, values, and even emotions in shaping economic behavior.
 This course will offer a survey of the growing field of economic sociology and look at how social institutions, social networks, power, and values affect the economy.
 We will also compare the different approaches that economists and sociologists take.
-Prerequisites: 1 Sociology course at the 100-level, one Sociology course at the 200-level, and SOC 203 Foundations of Social Theory.
+Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
 SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
+Majors Only.

 377. Capstone Seminar: Sociology of Consumption.

 In this seminar, we explore consumption along a wide range of material dimensions.
 The sociology of consumption is concerned with the relationships of (a) the social to the natural and (b) the social to the social and (c) their consequences, such as social disruption and environmental destruction; “things” are fetishized and humans are commodified.
-The sociology of consumption helps us to understand this in the context of both the capitalist world economy and cultural expressions from early modernity to postmodernity. .
+The sociology of consumption helps us to understand this in the context of both the capitalist world economy and cultural expressions from early modernity to postmodernity.
 This course fulfills the Capstone requirement for majors.
-Also offered through Environmental Studies as ENVS 377.
-Prerequisites: 1 Sociology course at the 100-level, one Sociology course at the 200-level, and SOC 203 Foundations of Social Theory.
+Also offered as ENVS 377.
+Prerequisites: one Sociology course at the 100 level, one at the 200 level, and SOC 203 Foundations of Social Theory.
 SOC 300 Qualitative Research Methods or 301 Quantitative Research Methods recommended but not required.
+Majors Only.